clawyn/clawyn/README.md

-### Hi i'm [Claire Mageren](https://www.linkedin.com/in/claire-mageren) , Angular and Spring developer.
+### Hi i'm [Claire Mageren](https://www.linkedin.com/in/claire-mageren) , Angular, C# and Spring developer.
-Actively looking for a developer internship or a job in Belgium for now.
+Actively looking for a developer job in Belgium for now.

 <!--
 **clawyn/clawyn** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.